emZubair/MyLearning/Wiki/Django/models.md

     invite_reason = models.CharField(max_length=64)
 ```
 When you set up the intermediary model, you explicitly specify foreign keys to the models that are involved
-in the many-to-many relationship
+in the many-to-many relationship.

+Both ends of a many-to-many relationship get automatic API access to the other end.
+The API works similar to a
+“backward” one-to-many relationship, The model that defines the ManyToManyField uses the attribute name of that
+field itself, whereas the “reverse” model uses the lowercased model name of the original model, plus '_set'
 3. ### One-to-one relationships
 `OneToOneField` is used to define this, This is most useful on the primary key of an object when that object
 “extends” another object in some way.
+If you define a OneToOneField on your model, instances of that model
+will have access to the related object via an attribute of the model and reverse model can access via lower cased model name.

 `Note` If you need to create a relationship on a model that has not yet been defined, you can use the name of
 the model, rather than the model object itself. i.e `manufacturer = models.ForeignKey('Manufacturer', on_delete=models.CASCADE)`